ab1aw/stm32f4-bare-metal/README.md

 * [cpp](projects/cpp/) - C++ version of the blinky project.
 Used to demonstrate C++ compilation.
 * [cpp2](projects/cpp2/) - Multi-file C++ version of the blinky project.
 Used to demonstrate linking with two source files.
 * [cpp3](projects/cpp3/) - Mixed C/C++ version of the blinky project.
 Used to demonstrate calling/linking across C/C++ APIs.
 Calls objects are static (no use of new/delete).
 * [cpp4](projects/cpp4/) - Mixed C/C++ version of the blinky project.
-Use new/delete to dynamically instantiate and destroy class objects.
+This was an attempt to use new/delete to dynamically instantiate and destroy class objects.
+However, there appears to be insufficient RAM to support sufficiently large .bss and .stack sections for heap allocation of class objects.

 ## C++ Notes for targeting embedded platforms